WWI ID Tag Stamping Kit

-Dog tags were crucial in identifying soldiers
+Identification tags were crucial in identifying soldiers

 Print Page

-Dog tags originated in the Civil War as simple notes soldiers pinned to their uniforms with their name and hometown.
+Identification tags originated in the Civil War as simple notes soldiers pinned to their uniforms with their name and hometown.
 Others engraved their names into belt plates or wrote their names on their knapsacks.
-In 1906 the U.S. Army began issuing pairs of aluminum dog tags.
+In 1906 the U.S. Army began issuing pairs of aluminum tags.
 In the event of a soldier’s death, one tag stayed with the body and the second tag was given to the individual in charge of the burial.
 In 1918 the Army added a serial number along with the soldier’s name and any medical alerts.

 See this and other artifacts on the Interactive Texas Map